 Submission and deadline

 Proposals for individual papers, panels, and posters can be submitted to one of ECREA Sections, Temporary Working Groups and Networks through the ECREA 2018 submission platform until 28 February 2018.
+(Important update: Deadline is extended until 2 March 2018).
 Submission opens on 11 December 2017.

 Abstracts should be written in English and contain a clear outline of the argument, theoretical framework, and, where applicable, methodology and results.
 The maximum length of individual abstracts is 500 words.
 Panel proposals, which should consist of five individual contributions, combine a panel rationale with five panel paper abstracts, each of which shall be no more than 500 words.